Learning Modality-Aware Representations: Adaptive Group-wise Interaction Network for Multimodal MRI Synthesis: Experiment

 \subsection{Ablation Study}

 We first conducted ablation studies on different components of the CAGR module and compared it with existing dynamic convolution modules by replacing CAGR with these alternatives.
 The results demonstrate that CAGR not only significantly outperforms standard convolution methods but also surpasses existing dynamic convolution modules.
 We further analyzed the impact of the number of groups $n$ and the effects of replacing CAGR at different stages of the network.
-Lastly, we introduced random translations to the input multimodal images to increase misalignment between modalities, verifying the effectiveness of our method. \end{minipage} \textbf{Cross Group Attention and Group-wise Rolling.} We compared the performance of the proposed CAGR module with standard convolution on the IXI dataset.
-As shown in Tab. \ref{tab:ablation1}, we observed that the multimodal image synthesis performance improved through Group-wise Rolling, resulting in a 0.47 dB increase in PSNR on the pixel2pixel~\cite{pixel2pixel} framework.
-The performance was further enhanced with the inclusion of Cross Group Attention.
-The experimental results demonstrate that the proposed CAGR module effectively captures richer spatial correspondences and facilitates cross-modal feature fusion across different modalities.
+Lastly, we introduced random translations to the input multimodal images to increase misalignment between modalities, verifying the effectiveness of our method.